July 2017: Stephanie Hooker graduated!

 June 2016: Stephanie Hooker defended her dissertation.

-July: Stephanie Hooker started internship at Rush University Medical Center.
+July 2016: Stephanie Hooker started internship at Rush University Medical Center.

-August: Megan McGugan got married.
+August 2016: Megan McGugan got married!

-September: Lacey Clement and Kaile Ross successfully proposed their dissertations.
+September 2016: Lacey Clement and Kaile Ross successfully proposed their dissertations.
 Lacey’s is titled“Existential Factors Influencing End-of-Life Treatment Decision Making: The Role of Death Anxiety and Meaning in Life in Choosing to Receive Destination Therapy Left Ventricular Assist Device in Advanced Heart Failure Patients.”

-October: Stephanie Hooker’s and Christina Rush’s abstracts were accepted for the upcoming 2017 Society of Behavioral Medicine conference in San Diego, CA.
+October 2016: Stephanie Hooker’s and Christina Rush’s abstracts were accepted for the upcoming 2017 Society of Behavioral Medicine conference in San Diego, CA.

-October: Megan McGugan successfully proposed her dissertation: “Prayer and Sleep’s Effects on Cardiovascular Reactivity and Self-Regulation Among Christians.”
+October 2016: Megan McGugan successfully proposed her dissertation: “Prayer and Sleep’s Effects on Cardiovascular Reactivity and Self-Regulation Among Christians.”

-December: Dr. Masters served as co-chair on a program committee at the International Congress of Behavioral Medicine in Melbourne, Australia, and led a discussion with other journal editors on publication policies and practices and presented research.
+December 2016: Dr. Masters served as co-chair on a program committee at the International Congress of Behavioral Medicine in Melbourne, Australia, and led a discussion with other journal editors on publication policies and practices and presented research.